MY NAME IS ELIZABETH SHULMAN, AND MY GOAL IS TO EMPOWER FAMILIES CARING FOR A LOVED ONE WITH DEMENTA.

 Sanctuary is an outgrowth of her research when she was in seminary.
 Her stories of families illuminate the journey of husbands and wives as they adjust to changes in a loved one who is ill.
 As a nurse researcher on family caregiving, I found her book fascinating and very readable-her work resonated with my own research findings.
 The outcome of the program she describes will likely be a more supportive community and personal and spiritual growth for congregants.
 I highly recommend it.

 Florida Atlantic University

-Sanctuary in the Midst of Alzheimer’s is a much-needed guide for family members caring for their companion or parent.
+Finding Sanctuary in the Midst of Alzheimer’s is a much-needed guide for family members caring for their companion or parent.
 In the confusion and anxiety related to Alzheimer’s disease, there cannot be enough guidance for the caregiver.
 They suffer tremendously in their need to care for their loved one.
-Sanctuary in the Midst gives them the spiritual guidance needed.
+Finding Sanctuary in the Midst gives them the spiritual guidance needed.
 Caregivers, in times of stress, question many things, including their faith.
 This program helps caregivers get on track with their own spirituality while caring for their loved one.
 Excellent program, would recommend for any dementia caregiver.

 ~ Mary Finn

 Director of Administrative Services

 Alois Alzheimer Center, Cincinnati, Ohio